 Please label all of your child's belongings.
 Dress your child appropriately for the weather and play.
-Choose clothing that is at an appropriate length to avoid tripping/potty training limitations.
+Choose clothing that is at an appropriate length to avoid tripping/potty training limitations (one piece clothing can be difficult for potty training).
 For safety reasons, please send your child in closed-toed shoes and socks.
 Shoes can be: rubber soled, buckle, lace up or have Velcro closures.
 DO NOT SEND CHILDREN IN FLIP-FLOPS, CLEATS, SANDALS, or CLOGS.
 These types of shoes are not safe for climbing on the playground equipment.
 Sneakers are recommended.